awsdocs/amazon-transcribe-developer-guide/doc_source/getting-started-asc-console.md

    + **Transcription job name**—A name for the job\.
 The name must be unique within your AWS account\.

    + **Amazon S3 input URL**—The Amazon S3 location of your input audio file\.
 The location must be in the same region as the endpoint that you are calling\.
-You must grant Amazon Transcribe permission to access the bucket\.
-For more information, see [Permissions Required for Audio Transcription](access-control-managing-permissions.md#auth-role-permissions)\.

    + **Language**—Choose the language of your input file\.
 Amazon Transcribe can transcribe English and Spanish audio files\.